Mediterranean monk seal: Distribution and status

 Nowadays, its entire population is estimated to be less than 700 individuals widely scattered, which qualifies this species as endangered.
 Its current very sparse population is one more serious threat to the species, as it only has two key sites that can be deemed viable.
 One is the Aegean Sea (250–300 animals in Greece, with the largest concentration of animals in Gyaros island, and some 100 in Turkey); the other important subpopulation is in the Atlantic Ocean, in the Western Saharan portion of Cabo Blanco (around 270 individuals which may support the small, but growing, nucleus in the Desertas Islands – approximately 30–40 individuals).
 There may be some individuals using coastal areas among other parts of Western Sahara, such as in Cintra Bay.

 These two key sites are virtually in the extreme opposites of the species' distribution range, which makes natural population interchange between them impossible.
 All the other remaining subpopulations are composed of less than 50 mature individuals, many of them being only loose groups of extremely reduced size – often less than five individuals.

 Other remaining populations are in southwestern Turkey and the Ionian Sea (both in the eastern Mediterranean).
 The species status is virtually moribund in the western Mediterranean, which still holds tiny Moroccan and Algerian populations, associated with rare sightings of vagrants in the Balearic Islands, Sardinia, and other western Mediterranean locations, including Gibraltar.

 In Sardinia the Mediterranean monk seal was last sighted in May 2007 and April 2010.
 The increase of sightings in Sardinia suggests that the seal occasionally inhabits the Central Eastern Sardinian coasts, preserved since 1998 by the National Park of Golfo of Orosei.

-Colonies on the Pelagie Islands (Linosa and Lampedusa) were destroyed by fishermen, which likely resulted in local extinction.
+Colonies on the Pelagian Islands (Linosa and Lampedusa) were destroyed by fishermen, which likely resulted in local extinction.